 Article 7 of the EU Securitization Regulation requires the originator, sponsor and SSPE of a securitization (as such terms are defined in such regulation) to make certain prescribed information relating to the securitization available to investors, competent authorities and, upon request, to potential investors.
 Such prescribed information includes quarterly asset level reporting and quarterly investor reporting using a specified form of reporting template.
-The EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of Article 7.
-Although Fannie Mae and the Issuer are non-EU entities, Fannie Mae has elected to provide EU Institutional Investors with certain informational resources (collectively, the "EU Supplemental Resources") to support such investors' compliance with the EU Securitization Rules.
+Although the EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of Article 7 in a report published on October 10, 2022, the European Commission provided what it describes as "interpretative guidance," to the effect that the EU Securitization Regulation should be read as making no distinction, with respect to the requirement to verify compliance with the transparency requirements of Article 7, according to "whether the securitisation is issued by EU entities or by entities based in third-countries."
+The European Commission acknowledged that the current text of the EU Due Diligence Requirements "in conjunction with the rules laid down by Article 7 (and, in turn, in conjunction with the respective technical standards) de facto excludes EU institutional investors from investing in certain third-country securitisations."